Gilad Karni: Early life

 Born in Israel, Gilad Karni was the attendee of the Thelma Yellin High School of the Arts in Givatayim.
 From 1985 to 1991 he attended Manhattan School of Music where he was under guidance from Paul Neubauer, Chaim Taub and Gad Lewertoff and was a scholarship recipient from the America-Israel Cultural Foundation.

 Career

-Principal violinist
+Principal violist

 In 1991, Karni, at the invitation from maestro Claudio Abbado became a guest principal violinist with the Orchestra of a United Europe.
 In 1992 Gilad became the youngest member of the New York Philharmonic Orchestra and between 1996 and 2000 was a Principal Violinist with the Israel Symphony Orchestra Rishon LeZion and the Bamberg Symphony Orchestra.
 Recently, Mr. Karni had been appointed Principal Violist of the Tonhalle Orchester Zürich, after serving as Principal for the past 2 years at the Deutsche Oper Berlin.

 In Berlin, Mr. Karni is in demand as guest Principal at orchestras such as the Staatskapelle Berlin under Daniel Barenboim, Berlin Symphony Orchestra, and Stuttgart Radio Symphony Orchestra, among other European orchestras.

 In 2018 Karni had joined Heifetz Institute and since that year is performing with the Ra’anana Symphonette Orchestra.